 - Other health problems: High blood pressure (hypertension) and high cholesterol (the “bad” LDL cholesterol) increase your risk of getting type 2 diabetes.

-- Fasting plasma glucose test (FPG): The fasting plasma glucose test is abbreviated FPG.
-You can’t eat anything for eight hours leading up to the test, so this test is often done in the morning.
+- Fasting plasma glucose test (FPG): You can’t eat anything for eight hours leading up to a FPG test.
+That's why a FPG test is often done in the morning.
 The doctor checks your blood glucose level (blood sugar level) after drawing a small blood sample.

 If your blood glucose level is above 126mg/DL with the FPG test, you may have diabetes.